ipvalverde/PipelineNet/README.md

     }
 }
 ```

+### Changes to `MiddlewareResolverResult.IsDisposable`

+The `IsDisposable` property is now marked as obsolete, please use the `Dispose` instead.
+The `IsDisposable` will be removed in the next major version.

 ## License
 This project is licensed under MIT.
 Please, feel free to contribute with code, issues or tips :)